SnapLogic/developer.snaplogic.com/source/index.html.md

 Snaps that implement the `DependencyManager` interface can return a [Guice Module](https://google.github.io/guice/api-docs/latest/javadoc/index.html?com/google/inject/Module.html) that can configure interface bindings to be used by SnapLogic's [Injector](https://google.github.io/guice/api-docs/latest/javadoc/index.html?com/google/inject/Injector.html).

-In the "Currency Converter" example shown, DependencyManager's `getManagedModule` method is implemented to return an `AbstractModule` instance, with the `ForEx` interface bound to the `ForExImpl` implementation, and the `JfsUtils` interface bound to a specific instance.
+In the "Currency Converter" example shown, DependencyManager's `getManagedModule` method is implemented to return an `AbstractModule` instance, with the `ForEx` interface bound to the `ForExImpl` implementation.

 This allows taking advantage of the ["inversion of control"](https://www.martinfowler.com/articles/injection.html) software design pattern to provide different implementations of a service interface for a hierarchy of related Snaps.